Automated identification of Ichneumonoidea wasps via YOLO-based deep learning: Integrating HiresCam for Explainable AI: Materials and methods

 \subsection{Training and evaluation}

 The training and evaluation of the models were performed on a high-performance workstation running Linux.
 The hardware configuration consisted of an AMD Ryzen 9 7900 CPU, 64GB of DDR5 RAM, and an NVIDIA RTX 4090 GPU with 24GB of VRAM with CUDA 13.1.
+The source code are publicly available in \href{https://github.com/joaomh/identification-of-Ichneumonoidea-waps-YOLO-2026}{GitHub}.

-To quantify the classification performance of the developed models, we employed a suite of standard evaluation metrics: Accuracy, Precision, Recall, and the F1-score, defined by Eqs.~\ref {accuracy_equation}, \ref {precision_equation}, \ref {recall_equation}, and \ref {eq:f1_score}, respectively.
-These indicators are widely recognized as benchmarks for both image classification and object detection tasks ~\citep{lin2015microsoftcococommonobjects}.
+To quantify the classification performance of the developed models, we employed a suite of standard evaluation metrics: Accuracy, Precision, Recall, and the F1-score.
+These indicators are widely recognized as benchmarks for both image classification and object detection tasks~\cite{lin2015microsoftcococommonobjects}.